-Learning at the University helps students acquire new knowledge to shape the world of the future.
-At Woodbury, education is built on the idea of personal transformation that can positively affect others.
-Our job is to help our students make a difference in all that they do-in their classes, on campus, and in their communities.
+Learning at Woodbury, students acquire new knowledge to shape the world of the future.
+A Woodbury education is built on the idea of personal transformation that positively affects others.
+Our job is to help students make a difference in all they do-in class, on campus, and in their communities.